elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The function name-assigning logic in JavaScript is smart.
-It also assigns the correct name to a function even if it is created without one.
-It also works if the assignment is done via a default value.
-In the specification, this feature is called a “contextual name”.
-If the function does not provide one, then in an assignment it is figured out from the context.
+It also assigns the correct name to a function even if it gets created without one.
+It also works if the assignment gets done via a default value.
+In the specification, this feature is called a "contextual name".
+If the function does not provide one, then it is figured out from the context of an assignment.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />